The first indication of trouble, may be a flickering oil light or a low engine oil pressure reading.

 - In a high mileage engine, low oil pressure is often due to, worn main and rod bearings.
 The oil pump itself, does not create pressure.
 It produces flow and the resistance to that flow, produces pressure.
 Therefore, as the bearings wear, clearances increase, allowing increased flow, which reduces pressure.

 - Another common cause of low oil pressure, is wear or excessive clearances, inside the oil pump.
 As a result, too much clearance inside the oil pump; will reduce the pump’s ability to pump oil efficiency; which reduces flow and pressure.

 Oil Pump Pickup Screen Restrictions

-- Sometimes, the oil pressure gauge itself can be at fault.
-If you find that the gauge shows low pressure after changing oil; there could be a problem with the gauge.
-Finally, replacing the oil pressure gauge should solve the problem.
+- Sometimes, the oil pressure gauge itself, can be at fault.
+If you find that the gauge shows low pressure, after changing oil, there could be a problem with the gauge.
+Consequently, replacing the oil pressure gauge, should solve the problem.

 Dirty Oil And Engine

-- Sometimes the engine may become starved for oil at higher speeds.
+- Sometimes, the engine may become starved for oil, at higher speeds.
 Because, the oil is not returning quickly enough to the crankcase.
-Consequently, the underlying cause here is usually severe varnish buildup; that restricts the oil return holes in the head.
+Consequently, the underlying cause here, is usually severe varnish buildup; that restricts the oil return holes in the cylinder head.

 Oil System Leaks